moeadham/fwd2cal/README.md

 # fwd2cal

-forward email => get calendar event
+forward an email => get calendar event

 That's it.
 No buttons, no clicking - just forward an email, and a calendar event gets added to your Google Calendar.